Belarus Leader Says EU Refusing To Discuss Migrants - UrduPoint

 The migrants, many fleeing war and poverty, have spent thousands to fly into Belarus on tourist visas.
 Once at the border, they are faced with squalid, freezing conditions.

-The West accuses Belarus of engineering the crisis is revenge for sanctions slapped on Lukashenko's regime after its brutal suppression of protests against his rule.
+The West accuses Belarus of engineering the crisis in revenge for sanctions slapped on Lukashenko's regime after its brutal suppression of protests against his rule.

 The migrants say they want to get to Germany via Poland and Lukashenko has said that he is ready to send them there by plane if necessary.